Table of Contents

-The court ordered father, mother, and the child to submit to blood tests.
+The court ordered the father, mother, and the child to submit to blood tests.
 Mr. Stephenson asked the court to first determine whether paternity testing was in the child’s best interests, which the court denied.
-Mr. Stephenson brought a Special Action Appeal seeking review of that order.
+Mr. Stephenson filed a Special Action Appeal seeking review of that order.

 Ban v.
 Quigley’s “Best Interests of the Child” Test

 Mr. Stephenson claims the court should have held an evidentiary hearing before ordering paternity testing.
 The hearing, he argues, should have determined whether the testing was in the child’s best interest.
 He relied on the case of Ban v.
 Quigley, 812 P.2d 1014 (1990).

 That case holds that Arizona’s “strong public policy of preserving the family unit” requires the court to first determine if it is in the best interests of a child to order paternity testing.
 However, the Court distinguished the facts in the present case from the facts in the Ban case.